the-events-calendar/tribe-common/src/resources/postcss/README.md

 ## Structure of common styles

 The common styles are comprised of 2 files: `reset.pcss` and `common.pcss`.
-The reset styles covers cross-browser style normalizations for Modern Tribe plugins and the common styles cover base styles and common components used throughout the plugins.
+The reset styles cover cross-browser style normalizations for Modern Tribe plugins and the common styles cover base styles and common components used throughout the plugins.

 The common styles are broken into 5 main sections: reset, utilities, base, a11y, and components.

 Reset styles and common styles both have a reset applied to them.
 This is due to The Events Calendar having 2 style options: skeleton and full.
-Skeleton is mainly layout focused, while full is the application of the entire suite of styles.
+Skeleton is mainly layout-focused, while full is the application of the entire suite of styles from the design system.

 ### Reset